Create a

 The digital transformation is creating new and expanded challenges

-The movement towards more automation and digitization cuts across the industry, with a few primary goals.
+The movement towards greater automation and digitization spans the industry, with a few primary goals.
 The first is to use technology to streamline processes and reduce overhead costs.
 The second is to drive revenue and profitability with better decision-support tools.
 The third is to help address talent availability issues.
 The fourth is to meet changing customer and consumer demands.
-HR teams should be aware that the concerns of many FSI workers that their jobs are or will be replaced appear to be real, as many financial transactions, management, and regulatory compliance reporting tasks are repetitive, data-based, and can be digitized and automated.
+HR teams should be aware that many FSI workers' concerns that their jobs are or will be replaced appear to be real, as many financial transactions, management, and regulatory compliance reporting tasks are repetitive, data-driven, and can be digitized and automated.

 Digitizing workflows and the workplace to maintain a lean workforce is becoming a reality, as robotization has transformed manufacturing.
-Adopting technologies such as AI-powered tools and workflow engines, Agentic AI, bots for customer service, risk management, compliance tracking and reporting, and cyber security is ongoing, if not slow.
+Adopting technologies such as AI-powered tools and workflow engines, Agentic AI, customer service bots, risk management, compliance tracking and reporting, and cybersecurity is ongoing, if not slow.
 While blockchain, 5G, and AI technologies are considered emerging and less widespread, they are projected to drive the transformation (C) of how financial institutions operate.
 Similarly, robots will replace 2,000,000 banking jobs in the next ten years.
 Further estimates show that 35% of the financial jobs can be fully automated, although that represents only 50% of total operations today.
-That means more is to come as early successes are achieved and become industry standard, especially with estimates of 70% in processing costs and 90% processing time improvements for many repetitive financial processes (e.g., invoices, closings, expenses).
+That means more is to come as early successes become industry standards, especially with estimates of 70% reductions in processing costs and 90% reductions in processing time for many repetitive financial processes (e.g., invoices, closings, expenses).

 Priority solutions for financial services HR teams

-How can financial services HR leaders and teams respond with so many changes happening and challenges faced on the business and talent front?
+How can financial services HR leaders and teams respond to so many changes and challenges on the business and talent fronts?
 Prioritization is always the key element of a solid HR strategy, and it should always begin with business alignment.
-Engaging in the process of enterprise strategy development is a crucial element of the HR leader’s role and success profile, and as such, looking into the business objectives, assessing the barriers and threats to their achievement, and planning and determining HR resource allocation creates a solid foundation.
-That said, financial services HR organizations appear to have some high-priority opportunities for consideration.
+Engaging in the process of enterprise strategy development is a crucial element of the HR leader’s role and success profile, and, as such, looking into business objectives, assessing the barriers and threats to their achievement, and planning and determining HR resource allocation creates a solid foundation.
+That said, financial services HR organizations appear to have high-priority opportunities to consider.

 1. Conduct workforce planning

 Many financial services HR functions struggle with strategic workforce planning, but the time could not be more provident to upgrade these capabilities and analyses.
-The key is anticipating talent shift and skill shortage requirements due to labor market shortages, AI and advanced technology adoptions, and revenue or profit pressures.
-Skills-based HR capabilities start with understanding who has what skills, at what level of proficiency, the volume of employees with those skills, and the functions and locations where they sit.
+The key is anticipating talent shifts and skill shortages due to labor market shortages, AI and advanced technology adoption, and revenue or profit pressures.
+Skills-based HR capabilities start with understanding who has which skills, at what proficiency level, the volume of employees with those skills, and the functions and locations where they sit.
 Assessing what skills are needed to support the changes and business direction can better guide talent acquisition, learning and development, and career development teams' plans, programs, and resourcing.

 2. Prioritize upskilling and talent attraction

 Establish clear priorities for training targeted employee populations, and eliminate dated or unnecessary learning programs that do not support the business direction.
-Reallocate and redirect employee focus on targeted skills development, and offer a multitude of ways that skill education and growth can occur, from formal programming (e.g., AI bootcamps, co-working with bots) to informal and experiential learning that brings similarly skilled employees together for on-the-job training and group learning opportunities.
-Skill development in career-enhancing (and for some, saving) capabilities such as advanced data analysis, cybersecurity, AI integration, and data science should be widely available and applicable to those in different functions and areas of professional expertise.
+Reallocate and redirect employee focus toward targeted skills development, and offer a multitude of ways for skill development and growth to occur, from formal programming (e.g., AI bootcamps, co-working with bots) to informal and experiential learning that brings together similarly skilled employees for on-the-job training and group learning opportunities.
+Skill development in career-enhancing (and, for some, saving) capabilities such as advanced data analysis, cybersecurity, AI integration, and data science should be widely available and applicable across different functions and areas of professional expertise.

-Recruiting should be targeted at filling known gaps and in sufficient numbers to meet the needs across functions, business units, locations, and markets (e.g., consumer, business, wealth management, etc.).
+Recruiting should be targeted at filling known gaps and in sufficient numbers to meet needs across functions, business units, locations, and markets (e.g., consumer, business, wealth management).
 Consider hiring people with critical skills into rotations where their skills can be assessed and developed across applications.
 Help them find their ideal match in the organization while existing team members learn from them.

 3. Consider climate and cultural fit in talent assessment